Can I Bring Sewing Needles on a Plane?

 Are pens and pencils allowed on airplanes?
 Yes - both in a carry-on and in checked bags.

-Of course, remember that with anything in a carry-on, it can still be taken away.
+While we've answered the popular crafter's question, Can I bring sewing needles on a plane?, that doesn't mean rules can't change.
+Of course, remember that as with anything in a carry-on, it can still be taken away.
 Always check your valuables or leave them at home when traveling!

 Overview: Most of our readers have had no issues with bringing sewing needles on planes.
 It seems like it is rarely an issue if traveling in the U.S. but can be if traveling outside of the U.S. Most readers still suggest putting your nicer needles in a checked bag and inexpensive in a carry-on just in case TSA takes it away.